 Switch port monitoring can be enabled for all switches where administrators need insight into port utilization, CPU load, memory and detailed port data along with active and historical port utilization details.
 All devices are automatically discovered and monitored for port or user information.

 Device information like port details are stored in a database called Management Information Base (MIB).
-Tools like SolarWinds User Device Tracker, while polling the network for device details, fetch specific port data from devices like routers and switches.
+Network device tracking software like SolarWinds User Device Tracker fetch specific port data from devices like routers and switches while polling the network for device details.
 This information is very useful to visualize switch port utilization and status for capacity planning and troubleshooting to locate a problematic device on the network.

 User Device Tracker